 - On export from Lightroom

 If you learn how to edit in Lightroom you can create your own presets that work exactly how you want.

 If you don’t have the time to figure out how Lightroom works and want a quick solution, instead of buying presets before you know the software, take an online course.

 Leave a comment

 If you have any questions about Lightroom Classic presets, let us know in the comments.

-Also, we love good news, so if our Lightroom Classic preset tips have helped you to understand how to use presets, share that too.
+Also, I love good news, so if my Lightroom Classic preset tips have helped you to understand how to use presets, share that too.